tableau/connector-plugin-sdk/docs/manual-test.md

 1. Find your connector in the connector list and click **Add** button next to it, which will invoke the OAuth flow, authenticate yourself and we will save the oauth token securly in Tableau Server.

-1. Exam the oauth token saved, it should contain a username which uniquely identify you, it may also contain a instanceUrl if your oauthConfig file has OAUTH_SUPPORTS_CUSTOM_DOMAIN enabled.
+1. Examine the saved OAuth token, it should contain a username which uniquely identify you, it may also contain a instanceUrl if your oauthConfig file has OAUTH_SUPPORTS_CUSTOM_DOMAIN enabled.

 1. Click the **Test** button next to your saved credential, it will try to refresh the accessToken and you should see a success message.
 ![]({{ site.baseurl }}/assets/oauth-server-test-token.png)